weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (80) G=5(ig, i1s .-, i),

 where s is the function defined in Definition 9.33.
-Thus é = +0, depending on whether s = 1 or s = —1.
-Strictly speaking, having adopted (75) and (76) as the definition of a, we should not write &§ = ¢ unless i, =0, ..., i, =k, even ifs(ig, ..., i) = 1; what we have here is an equivalence relation, not an equality.
+Thus é = +0, depending on whether s = 1 or s = -1.
+Strictly speaking, having adopted (75) and (76) as the definition of a, we should not write &§ = c unless i, =0, ..., i, =k, even ifs(ig, ..., i) = 1; what we have here is an equivalence relation, not an equality.
 However, for our purposes the notation is justified by Theorem 10.27.

-If 6 = eo (using the above convention) and if ¢ = 1, we say that and ¢
-have the same orientation; if e = —1, & and o are said to have opposite orienta- tions.
+If 6 = eo (using the above convention) and if c = 1, we say that and c have the same orientation; if e = -1, & and o are said to have opposite orienta- tions.
 Note that we have not defined what we mean by the “orientation of a simplex.””
 What we have defined is a relation between pairs of simplexes having the same set of vertices, the relation being that of “having the same orientation.”

 There is, however, one situation where the orientation of a simplex can be defined in a natural way.
 This happens when n = k and when the vectors
-P: — Po (1 <i <k) are independent.
-In that case, the linear transformation A that appears in (78) is invertible, and its determinant (which is the same as the Jacobian of ¢) is not 0.
+P: - Po (1 <i <k) are independent.
+In that case, the linear transformation A that appears in (78) is invertible, and its determinant (which is the same as the Jacobian of c) is not 0.
 Then o is said to be positively (or negatively) oriented if det A is positive (or negative).
-In particular, the simplex [0, e,, ..., ¢] in R¥, given by the identity mapping, has positive orientation.
+In particular, the simplex [0, e,, ..., c] in R¥, given by the identity mapping, has positive orientation.

 So far we have assumed that k > I. An oriented 0-simplex is defined to be a point with a sign attached.
-We write 6 = +p, or 6 = — po.
-If 0 =¢p, (e = +1) and if fis a O-form (i.e., a real function), we define
+We write 6 = +p, or 6 = - po.
+If 0 =cp, (e = +1) and if fis a O-form (i.e., a real function), we define

 [=o

-10.27 Theorem If ¢ is an oriented rectilinear k-simplex in an open set E < R" and if 6 = eo then
+10.27 Theorem If c is an oriented rectilinear k-simplex in an open set E < R" and if 6 = eo then
-31) [o=¢]w
+31) [o=c]w

 for every k-form w in E.

 Proof For k=0, (81) follows from the preceding definition.
-So we assume k > 1 and assume that ¢ is given by (75).
+So we assume k > 1 and assume that c is given by (75).
 268 PRINCIPLES OF MATHEMATICAL ANALYSIS

 Suppose 1 <j<k, and suppose 6 is obtained from o by inter- changing p, and p;.
-Then e = —1, and
+Then e = -1, and

 6(u) =p; + Bu (ue Q%,

-where B is the linear mapping of R* into R” defined by Be; = p, — Pp;
+where B is the linear mapping of R* into R” defined by Be; = p, - Pp;
-Be, =p; —p; if i #/.
+Be, =p; -p; if i #/.
 If we write de; =x; (1 <i<k), where 4 is given by (78), the column vectors of B (that is, the vectors Be;) are

-X; = Xj Xo = Xp, =X, Xu — Xj, ee, Xp — XL
+X; = Xj Xo = Xp, =X, Xu - Xj, ee, Xp - XL

-If we subtract the jth column from each of the others, none of the deter- minants in (35) are affected, and we obtain columns x, ..., X;_;, —X,, Xji1 --., X¢.
+If we subtract the jth column from each of the others, none of the deter- minants in (35) are affected, and we obtain columns x, ..., X;_;, -X,, Xji1 -., Xc.
 These differ from those of 4 only in the sign of the jth column.
 Hence (81) holds for this case.

 Suppose next that 0 <i <j < k and that & is obtained from o by interchanging p; and p;.
 Then &(u) = p, + Cu, where C has the same columns as A, except that the ith and jth columns have been inter- changed.
-This again implies that (81) holds, since ¢ = — 1.
+This again implies that (81) holds, since c = - 1.

 The general case follows, since every permutation of {0, 1, ..., k} is a composition of the special cases we have just dealt with.